Alexandros Karagiannis

 Alexandros Karagiannis (Αλέξανδρος Καραγιάννης; born 25 October 1993) is a Greek professional footballer who plays as a winger for Super League 2 club Kozani.

 Career

 Aris

 He started his career in Pyrsos Grevena, In July 2010 he transferred to Aris Thessaloniki's U18 team.
-During the 2012–2013 season, then head coach Makis Katsavakis promoted him to the first team, though he made his debut in December 2012 in a match against Xanthi, after Lucas Alcaraz was appointed as manager.
+During the 2012–2013 season, then head coach Makis Katsavakis promoted him to the first team, though he made his debut in December 2012 in a match against Skoda Xanthi, after Lucas Alcaraz was appointed as manager.

 Chania

 On 25 July 2014, he signed a year contract with Chania.

 Lamia

 On 11 August 2015, he signed with Lamia for an undisclosed fee.
-In the 2016–17 season he celebrated promotion to the Superleague.
+In the 2016–17 season he celebrated promotion to the Super League.
 On 27 June 2017 he extended his contract for an additional season.
 On 21 January 2018 Karagiannis scored in a crucial 1–0 home win against Asteras Tripolis, the first after 3 months.

 AO Chania Kissamikos

 On 12 July 2018 he signed a one-year contract with Football League side AO Chania Kissamikos on a free transfer.